-The Hurricane of 1938 and the Creation of the NK Water Dept.
+Hurricane of 1938 & Creation of North Kingstown Water Department

-(Reprinted from “The View From Swamptown” in the North East Independent with permission of the author)
+(Note: This story has been reprinted from “The View From Swamptown” in the North East Independent with permission of the author.)

 If there's one thing that most folks take for granted these days, it's that when you turn on the faucet in your kitchen or bathroom, good, clear drinkable water is going to come out.
 But it wasn't always that way; back about 64 years ago, the good people of the villages of Wickford and Hamilton were learning this lesson the hard way.

 You see 64 years ago, those folks had just gotten over the horror of the worst hurricane to ever hit these parts.
 The waters of the Narragansett Bay had subsided and left an awful mess.
 Trees were uprooted, homes were destroyed or moved off their foundations, boats were parked where no one ever imagined they could be, people were missing, families were separated, cars were swept away never to be seen again, and everything was covered in the most foul slimy mud that you could possibly imagine.